beramaks/starting-new-project-css/README.md

 If this list needs to look differently in another page or block, just change the layout.
 No need for stiles overriding.

 ## Use helpers and modifiers
-Imagine you have similar looking forms with different contents are used allover the site.
+Imagine you have similar looking forms with different contents used allover the site.
 Most form has button, but each time the button background/size/positioning is a bit different for design needs.
-It is helpfull not to tie button modefecations to particular form, but create modifiers and helpers and reuse them when needed.
+You can use BEM mix and add "c-signup-form__btn" to style button's position, but i fing it more helpfull not to tie button modefecations to particular form, but create modifiers and helpers and reuse them when needed.
 Look at this button:

     <button type="submit" class="c-btn c-btn--primary c-btn--bold c-btn--width-xl h-marg-v-20">Next</button>